 Field visits were meant for physical inspections of the project site in order to gather information on the state of environment.
 Several photos of the project site were taken for inclusion in this report.
 The study also sought public opinion/views through Consultation and Public Participation (CPP) exercise.
+Questionnaires were administered to the public and interviews held with neighbours.
+The questionnaires have been included in this report (annexed).

-1.8.5 Reporting
+1.8.5 Reporting.

 In the entire exercise, the proponent and EIA experts contacted each other on the progress of the study and signing of various documents.
-The proponent will have to submit ten copies of this report alongside a CD to the National Environment Management Authority for review and issuance of an EIA license.
+The proponent will have to submit six copies of this report alongside a CD to the National Environment Management Authority for review and issuance of an EIA license.
 All the materials and workmanship used in the execution of the work shall be of the best quality and description.
 Any material condemned by the architect shall be removed from the site at the contractors cost.
 Environmental concerns need to be part of the planning and development process and not an afterthought.
 It is therefore advisable to avoid land use conflicts with the surrounding area through the implementation of the Environmental Management Plan (EMP).